Salamander Facts for Kids (Secret Lives Under Logs and Leaves)

 SPOTTED SALAMANDER

-Location: Spotted salamanders live in hardwood and mixed forests across the eastern U.S., from the Atlantic coast to Texas, and into eastern Canada.
+Location: Spotted salamanders live in hardwood and mixed forests across the Eastern U.S., from the Atlantic coast to Texas, and into Eastern Canada.
 They prefer areas near still water like ponds, swamps, and seasonal pools.

 Features: An adult spotted salamander has a big, chunky body with black skin and bright yellow or orange spots.
 Its belly is gray, and its smooth skin, with grooves running along its sides, is a distinctive feature.